byuflowlab/CCBlade.jl/README.md

 **Python / OpenMDAO users**

 In the `openmdao` folder there is a Python wrapper to this package to enable usage from [OpenMDAO](https://openmdao.org).
 This wrapper was developed/maintained by Daniel Ingraham and Justin Gray at NASA Glenn.

+In the `python` folder there is a Python wrapper developed by BYU FLOWLab